zestia/ember-async-tooltips/README.md

 ### Custom reference element

-By default the tooltipper is the reference element that the tooltip will be positioned next to.
+By default the tooltipper is the reference element that the causes the tooltip to show or hide and is also the element that the tooltip will be positioned next to.
 But, you can specify any element to be the reference element.

 <details>
   <summary>View code</summary>